Vonage/vonage-cli/README.md

 The Vonage CLI has many commands that can bootstrap with Vonage's APIs.
 While you can use the dashboard to accomplish many CLI tasks, you can also programmatically set up and configure your application on your server.
-Already have a Voange application configured?
+Already have a Vonage application configured?
 The CLI can help you quickly export the configuration into JSON or YAML to consume in your program.

 ## What's New in Version 3